-Hey everyone!
-In this article I'll share the details on how to setup Sybology's C2 Backup Service on your NAS.
-I while ago I covered the basics and pricing of Synology C2, if you're interested in learning you can head there first.
+In this article, I’ll share the details on how to setup Synology’s C2 Backup Service on your NAS.

 To begin you much first have Hyper backup installed.
 If you don’t, click on the main menu then choose the Package Center.
 Search for Hyper Backup and install it to proceed.
 Now that you’ve got Hyper Backup installed we need to install it by going to the main menu and clicking on the Hyper Backup application.
 On the bottom left, you’ll see a + icon.
 Clicking on it will allow you to create a new backup task!